Rohithchowk/Eureka-Mental-Health-Care-App/README.md

 - Being shared with a doctor when the user books an appointment.
 - Forming the foundation for future recommendations and customized app features to improve overall well-being.

+* **Daily Activities**

+The previously generated health score is then mapped to the score retrieved from the Alexa-based model.
+This model analyzes the user's emotional and mental health through conversational data collected via Alexa, including mood, stress, and energy levels.
+By combining both scores—one based on the initial questionnaire and the other from Alexa's insights—we create a more comprehensive understanding of the user's overall health.
+This combined score is used to further tailor personalized recommendations, suggest daily activities, and offer more accurate insights when interacting with healthcare professionals.